- Evaluate absolute appraisal methods

 A second category of appraisal methods uses relative or comparative standards.
 Common methods in use include ranking and paired comparison and forced distribution.

 Ranking methods include individual ranking and group order ranking.
 These methods involve placing employees in relative performance (or perceived value) order from top to bottom or ranking them on a “curve” (bell curve).
-Group ranking—also referred to as stack ranking or forced distribution—involves placing employees in categories—for example, top 10% and bottom 10%.
-This practice was championed by former General Electric CEO Jack Welch, who imposed a 20/70/10 discipline where managers were forced to identify their top 10%, middle 70% and bottom 10% of employees annually.
-GE focused rewards and retention efforts on the top 10% and fired the bottom 10%.
+Group ranking—also referred to as stack ranking or forced distribution—involves placing employees in categories—for example, top 20% and bottom 10% that was championed by former General Electric CEO Jack Welch.
+Former CEO Welch imposed a 20/70/10 discipline where managers were forced to identify their top 20%, middle 70%, and bottom 10% of employees annually.
+GE focused rewards and retention efforts on the top 20% and fired the bottom 10%.

 The paired comparison method bases evaluations on an employee’s performance relative to his or her peers in selected job skill categories.
 For example, if you have five employees, you would compare their performance in each category individually, assigning a plus or a minus to indicate relative strength or weakness, as illustrated in Table 2.
 An employee’s evaluation would be the sum of their pluses and would be the basis of a relative ranking.
 This method is unwieldy for large numbers of employees and suffers from the vagueness and subjectivity of a graphic ranking system.